DevOps

 Why Teams Are Migrating from Nexus

-Organizations worldwide are moving from self-hosted Nexus installations to CloudRepo for compelling reasons:
+Organizations worldwide are moving from self-hosted Nexus installations to CloudRepo for compelling reasons.
+Whether you’re hosting Maven repositories, Python packages, or Docker images, here’s why teams are making the switch:

 Dramatic Cost Reduction